Ankit-Katakwar/Contexto-Rag-project/README.md

 Contexto transforms static PDF documents into an intelligent AI assistant.

 Simply upload one or more PDFs, ask questions in natural language, and receive accurate answers grounded in the document content.
-Instead of relying solely on an LLM's memory, Contexto retrieves relevant document chunks using semantic search before generating responses, reducing hallucinations and improving answer quality.
+Instead of relying solely on an LLM's memory , Contexto retrieves relevant document chunks using semantic search before generating responses, reducing hallucinations and improving answer quality.

 ---

 ## ✨ Features

-- 📄 Upload and chat with multiple PDFs
+- 📄 Upload and chat with multiple PDFs.
-- 🔍 Semantic search using vector embeddings
+- 🔍 Semantic search using vector embeddings.
-- 🧠 Retrieval-Augmented Generation (RAG)
+- 🧠 Retrieval-Augmented Generation (RAG).
-- 💬 Conversational chat interface
+- 💬 Conversational chat interface.
-- 📚 Source-aware responses
+- 📚 Source-aware responses.
-- ⚡ Fast document retrieval with ChromaDB
+- ⚡ Fast document retrieval with ChromaDB.
-- 🧹 Clear Documents & Chat functionality
+- 🧹 Clear Documents & Chat functionality.
-- 🎨 Clean Streamlit UI
+- 🎨 Clean Streamlit UI.

 ---